pingcap/docs-cn/sql-plan-management.md

 The original SQL statement and the bound statement must have the same text after normalization and hint removal, or the binding will fail.
 Take the following examples:

-- This binding can be created successfully because the texts before and after parameterization and hint removal are the same: `select * from test . t where a > ?`
+- This binding can be created successfully because the texts before and after parameterization and hint removal are the same: `SELECT * FROM test . t WHERE a > ?`

      ```sql
      CREATE BINDING FOR SELECT * FROM t WHERE a > 1 USING SELECT * FROM t use index  (idx) WHERE a > 2
      ```

-- This binding will fail because the original SQL statement is processed as `select * from test . t where a > ?`, while the bound SQL statement is processed differently as `select * from test . t where b > ?`.
+- This binding will fail because the original SQL statement is processed as `SELECT * FROM test . t WHERE a > ?`, while the bound SQL statement is processed differently as `SELECT * FROM test . t WHERE b > ?`.

      ```sql
      CREATE BINDING FOR SELECT * FROM t WHERE a > 1 USING SELECT * FROM t use index(idx) WHERE b > 2